Jscherbe/frontend/docs-src/content/sass/base/print/index.md

 Printed Media Stylesheet
-- Note this is a portion of the print styles from the orginal framework and may be outdated.
+- Note this is a portion of the print styles from the original framework and may be outdated.
 Most of the styling options have been removed though